keckao/kapa/_pages/meetings.md

 ## Future Meetings

 ### [KASM 2020]({{ site.url }}{{site.baseurl }}/kasm_2020/)
-Scheduled for 16th & 17th September.
-Held via Zoom due to the circumstances.
+KASM will take place on 16th & 17th September.
+This year it will be held entirely via Zoom.

 ## Previous Meetings